mitmath/matrixcalc/README.md

 **Prerequisites:** Linear Algebra such as [18.06](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/) and multivariate calculus such as [18.02](https://ocw.mit.edu/courses/mathematics/18-02-multivariable-calculus-fall-2007/).

-Course will involve simple numerical compuations using the [Julia language](https://github.com/mitmath/julia-mit).
+Course will involve simple numerical computations using the [Julia language](https://github.com/mitmath/julia-mit).
 Ideally install it on your own computer following [these instructions](https://github.com/mitmath/julia-mit#installing-julia-and-ijulia-on-your-own-computer), but as a fallback you can run it in the cloud here:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mitmath/binder-env/main)

 **Topics:**